HL7/fhir-cow-ig/input/pagecontent/background.md

               </ul>
             </li>
             <li>
-              May not be fully authorized at the moment of creation (a provide rmay approve, but payer follow-up may be needed).
+              May not be authorized at the moment of creation (insurance, etc.)
             </li>
             <li>
               Recipients sometimes refuse